Key Points

 - Biting becomes more frequent when puppies start teething.

-- You can use redirection and positive reinforcement to teach your pup not to bite as they grow up and develop their adult teeth.
+- You can use redirection and positive reinforcement to teach your puppy not to bite as they grow and develop their adult teeth.

 Puppy playtime is a wonderful time of bonding.
-Truly, it’s one of life’s greatest joys — until your four-legged friend sinks their new adult teeth into your hand.
-Suddenly, your puppy’s playful nips lose their charm.
+Truly, it’s one of life’s greatest joys — until your four-legged friend sinks their newly formed adult teeth into your hand.
+Suddenly, your puppy’s playful nips start to lose their charm.

 Why does my puppy bite me?

 Puppies use their mouths to investigate their environment, and biting and chewing are part of that process.
-Puppies will bite when they:
+In addition, many young mammals engage in mock fighting with their littermates as a way to bond and practice important skills.

 - Do not receive proper training or energy outlets